The average cabinet refacing cost is $7,230

 Wood veneer | $100–$250 |

-Rigid thermofoil laminate | $80–$125 |
+Rigid thermofoil (RTF) | $80–$125 |

 Solid and plywood | $200–$500 |

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
-We surveyed thousands of real customers about their project costs to develop the pricing data you see, so you can make the best decisions for you and your home.
+After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.